tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 | $O(n^3)$      | cubic        | $n^3 + 2n^2 + 22n + 1$    |
 | $O(2^n)$      | exponential  | $3^n + n^4 - 2n^2 + 80$   |

-There is another classification that is of great interest in theoretical computer science: **exponential running time or worse**, or **less than exponential running time**.
-If a problem can only be solved by an algorithm whose worst-case running time order is exponential or worse, we will call such problems **hard**.
-All other problems that can be solved in less than exponential running time we'll call **easy** problems.
+There is another classification that is of interest in theoretical computer science: **exponential running time or worse**, versus **less than exponential running time**.
+If a problem can only be solved by an algorithm whose worst-case running time order is exponential (or worse), we will call that problem **hard**.
+Problems that can be solved in better than exponential running time we'll call **easy** problems.

 For example, problems like [[basic sorting|sorting]], [[linear search]], [[binary search]], and finding the min of an array can all be solved in time $O(p(n))$ where $p(n)$ is a *polynomial* in $n$.
 So they are all *easy* problems.

-But some problems are hard, meaning that best algorithms for solving them may take exponential, or worse, time.
+But some problems are hard, meaning that the best algorithms for solving them may take exponential, or worse, time.
 For example:

 - generating all bit-strings of length $n$ takes $O(2^n)$, because there are $2^n$ bit strings of length $n$
 - generating all permutations (i.e. arrangements) of $n$ different numbers is $O(n!)$, because $n$ different numbers can be arranged in exactly $n!=1 \cdot 2 \cdot 3 \cdot \ldots \cdot n$ ways.